martindevans/martindevans.me/_posts/2013-06-11-27-Gigawatts-Of-Cake.md

 1. Patrol until you find an enemy
 2. Patrol until you find an enemy
-....
-Keep patrolling until all 20 enemies are following you, and shooting at you ...
+3. Patrol until you find an enemy (It kept patrolling until all 20 enemies were following it and shooting at it)
-10. Walk into the oncoming hail of bullets to the first enemy
+4. Walk into the oncoming hail of bullets to the closest enemy
-11. Punch enemy to death
+5. Punch enemy to death
-12. Take gun from limp corpse
+6. Take gun from limp corpse
-13. Proceed to perfectly headshot all the remaining enemies (remembering to stand in the open and reload half way)
+7. Proceed to perfectly headshot half the remaining enemies
+8. Walk up to nearest dead enemy, take ammo
+9. Reload Gun
+10. Perfectly headshot remaining enemies

 This is a pretty stupid plan (obviously), there's no way the AI is *actually* going to get to execute all of that plan without dying.
 But it _is_ fascinating that the AI can come up with such unexpected behaviour all by itself.

 ## This Sounds Like Rubbish, You're a Lazy Game Designer

-Some other small, indie titles you may have heard of using GOAP:
+Some other titles you _may_ have heard of which use GOAP:

 - F.E.A.R
 - S.T.A.L.K.E.R